trawat87/book/chapters/in/aws-elasticbeanstalk.md

 ### Beanstalk Logs

-The application logs can be accessed from the Logs link in the application dashboard.
+The application logs can be accessed from the Logs link in the application dashboard (see @fig:aws-beanstalk-logs).

-(see @fig:aws-beanstalk-logs)

 ![AWS Beanstalk](images/elastic_beanstalk-13.png){#fig:aws-beanstalk-logs}

 ### Beanstalk Instance Health

 The Health link in the application dashboard takes to the heath monitoring screen and allows to view the health of all the EC2 server instances associated with the beanstalk application.

-Additionally, this screen gives option to reboot or termite the selected EC2 instances.
+Additionally, this screen gives option to reboot or termite the selected EC2 instances (see @fig:aws-beanstalk-health).

-(see @fig:aws-beanstalk-health)

 ![AWS Beanstalk](images/elastic_beanstalk-14.png){#fig:aws-beanstalk-health}

 ### Beanstalk Environment Monitoring and Alarms

 The Monitoring link in the application dashboard takes to the environment monitoring screen which displays different types of graphs / metrics under different sections.
-The duration and intervals for monitoring can be edited to adjust the granularity.
+The duration and intervals for monitoring can be edited to adjust the granularity (see
-(see @fig:aws-beanstalk-monitor)
+@fig:aws-beanstalk-monitor).

 ![AWS Beanstalk](images/elastic_beanstalk-15.png){#fig:aws-beanstalk-monitor}

 Each metric section also has a bell icon on the top right corner.
 Using this icon one can set alarms based on specific thresholds.
-Alarms can be integrated SNS topics for notification or DynamoDB.
+Alarms can be integrated SNS topics for notification or DynamoDB (see @fig:aws-beanstalk-alarm).

-(see @fig:aws-beanstalk-alarm)

 ![AWS Beanstalk](images/elastic_beanstalk-16.png){#fig:aws-beanstalk-alarm}

 ### Beanstalk Patching Logs

-The Managed Updates link in the application dashboard allows to view the history of the patching activities performed on the environment by AWS.
+The Managed Updates link in the application dashboard allows to view the history of the patching activities performed on the environment by AWS (see @fig:aws-beanstalk-patchlog).
-(see @fig:aws-beanstalk-patchlog)

 ![AWS Beanstalk](images/elastic_beanstalk-17.png){#fig:aws-beanstalk-patchlog}

 ### Beanstalk Event Logs

 The Events link in the application dashboard allows to view the history of events occurred on the environment.
-These are typically from the configuring changes made, instances transitioning from one health status to another, or deployments made on the environment.
+These are typically from the configuring changes made, instances transitioning from one health status to another, or deployments made on the environment (see
-(see @fig:aws-beanstalk-eventlog)
+@fig:aws-beanstalk-eventlog).

 ![AWS Beanstalk](images/elastic_beanstalk-18.png){#fig:aws-beanstalk-eventlog}

 ### Beanstalk Tags

 The Tags link in the application dashboard allows to view all the tags applied to the environment.
-Tags are key value pairs that help to identify the beanstalk resources for managment or pricing activities.
+Tags are key value pairs that help to identify the beanstalk resources for managment or pricing activities (see @fig:aws-beanstalk-tags).
-(see @fig:aws-beanstalk-tags)

 ![AWS Beanstalk](images/elastic_beanstalk-19.png){#fig:aws-beanstalk-tags}

 ### Beanstalk Configuration Management

 The Configurations link the application dashboard allows to modify various configurations for the beanstalk application.
-These are grouped into different sections which are explained under the following pages.
+These are grouped into different sections which are explained under the following pages (see @fig:aws-beanstalk-config).
-(see @fig:aws-beanstalk-config)

 ![AWS Beanstalk](images/elastic_beanstalk-20.png){#fig:aws-beanstalk-config}